jsonstro/s3_loader/README.md

 ## *** README for s3_loader ***

-The intention of this project is to assist with managing secrets using OPSWorks Stacks; offering many ways to encrypt a secret & store it in s3.
+The intention of this project is to assist with managing secrets using OPSWorks Stacks.
+It offers many ways to encrypt a secret & store it in s3.
+Assumes you are using roles or at minimum are a named user in your AWS account.

+The decryption script will enable you to verify your work.
+It also will decrpyt the secret to standard out (if requested), so it may be wrapped for automation in another script via the shell.

  - Help is available from the script by providing the '-h' or "--help" options.
- - Config options can be specified either from the cmd line options or in a config file called 's3_loader.yaml'.
+ - General config options can be specified either from the cmd line flags or in a config file in current directory called 's3_loader.yaml'.
+   * Override individual settings per AWS profile in a YAML file called '<PROFILE>.yaml', where <PROFILE> is the EXACT name/case of profile name in .aws/config
+   * For example if you have "[profile AWS-Test]" in your .aws/config, your profile YAML file should be called 'AWS-Test.yaml'
- - Script will use your normal AWS environment configuration in ~/.aws/credentials and ~/.aws/config respectively.
+ - Script will honor your normal AWS environment configuration in ~/.aws/credentials and ~/.aws/config respectively.
  - KMS mode will allow for encryption context, a comma separated list of arbitrary 'key=value' pairs that should be able to be programatically generated, e.g. layer=AppLayer or dir=/some/path/to/file or user=autosys,table=autora1.
 List of keys will be stored in metadata of object.
- - With KMS envelope encryption the datakey will be stored encrypted alongside the object in s3 with an extension of '.ekey'
+ - With KMS envelope encryption the datakey will be stored encrypted alongside the object in s3 with an extension of '.ekey'.
+ - The encryption script verifies that the bucket is not publically readable before pushing your secret and will fail if ACLs are too wide.
+ - The script offers cipher/key generation for both AES and RSA client-side encryption as well as KMS key selection/creation when '-m' flag or 'kms' modes are used.

+In the './examples' dir you can find demo chef code to decode each method and type of encryption below, as well as example AWS s3 bucket policies to limit a bucket's uploads to be encrypted.

 I. List of available uses is below:
 1. __Mode CSE__